 Block All Policies (Not recommended)

-If you elect to globally block Uncategorized/Unknown sites, there will likely be services which cease to function normally.
-This is because many webpages and some software applications use content servers which are often obscurely named and not documented.
-You will need to use the Query Log to determine which traffic to allow to the policy Whitelist, so that your users have reduced interruption.
+If you elect to globally block Uncategorized/Unknown sites, there will likely be services that cease to function normally.
+This is because many web pages and some software applications use content servers that are often obscurely named and not documented.
+You will need to use the Query Log to determine which traffic to allow to the policy's Allowlist so that your users have reduced interruption.